mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Over-optimism & over-confidence</strong></summary>
     <br>

+Confidence is good, but overconfidence can create a bias in us.

+The overconfidence effect is a well-established bias in which a person's subjective confidence in their judgments is reliably greater than the objective accuracy of those judgments, especially when confidence is relatively high.

 Most of us have a tendency to overestimate ourselves.

 We believe that we are more intelligent, honest, happier, etc., than the average person, but we cannot all be above average.

-Confidence is good, but overconfidence can create a bias in us.
+Munger describes the phenomenon:

+“..in the 5th century B. C. Demosthenes noted that: “What a man wishes, he will believe.”
+And in self-appraisals of prospects and talents it is the norm, as Demosthenes predicted, for people to be ridiculously over-optimistic.
+For instance, a careful survey in Sweden showed that 90 percent of automobile drivers considered themselves above average.
+And people who are successfully selling something, as investment counselors do, make Swedish drivers sound like depressives.
+Virtually every investment expert’s public assessment is that he is above average, no matter what is the evidence to the contrary.”

+Daniel Khaneman describes:

+“One of our biases is that we can ignore the lessons of experience.
+A group of people compiling a report will estimate they can do it in a year, even though every other similar report has taken comparable groups five years...“When I started the book I told Richard Thaler (the author of Nudge) that I had 18 months to finish it.
+He laughed hysterically and said, ‘You have written about that, haven’t you?
+It’s not going to work the way you expect’.”
+How long did it take you, I ask.
+“Four years, and it was very painful.”

 <br>
 </details>